Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 It is critical for dynamic MPDs to synchronize the clocks of the service and the client.
 The time indicated by the clock does not necessarily need to match some universal standard as long as the two are mutually synchronized.

 A dynamic MPD SHALL include at least one `UTCTiming` element that defines a clock synchronization mechanism.
+If multiple `UTCTiming` elements are listed, their order determines the order of preference.

 A client presenting a dynamic MPD SHALL synchronize its local clock according to the `UTCTiming` elements in the MPD and SHALL emit a warning or error to application developers when clock synchronization fails, no `UTCTiming` elements are defined or none of the referenced clock synchronization mechanisms are supported by the client.